 The differences in how these two retailers classify grill pans reflect the disparate business goals of each retailer and their respective markets.
 Not only do their differing taxonomies result in distinct target users and customers, but they also play a role in defining the way those customers interact with the merchants.

 For example, a consumer interested in purchasing a grill pan may take advantage of Williams-Sonoma’s granular taxonomy and visit their site to research specific brands or types of grill pans.
-However, they might end up actually buying the product from Walmart, given that Walmart’s breadth and volume of merchandise caters toward those seeking the best value for their money.
+However, they might end up actually buying the product from Walmart, given that Walmart’s breadth and volume of merchandise cater toward those seeking the best value for their money.

 To improve the ability to accommodate the products of both large, all-in-one retailers and specialty ones, we’ve created a custom taxonomy that bridges the two ends of the coverage spectrum.
 Continuous development and refinement of this system, based on metrics, helps ensure that our automated classification is industry-leading.